vulkomilev/oumi/docs/MODEL_DEFINITION.md

         # [PT] forward function is required for all Pytorch models
         # [PT] It needs to be able to consume all the outputs from the dataloader
         # [PT] It needs to be able to consume either a batch or individual samples.
-        # [Lema] For simplicity we exclusively use batched inputs
+        # [OUMI] For simplicity we exclusively use batched inputs

         # [HF] To be compatible with HF trainers,
         # [HF] labels are optional, and are only used during training